KauzClay/docs-tap/config-server/configure-workloads.hbs.md

    tanzu apps workload create -f cook-workload.yaml --yes
    ```

-3. From the Tanzu CLI, retrieve the ingress route associated with the greeter application by running:
+3. From the Tanzu CLI, retrieve the ingress route associated with the cook application by running:

    ```console
    tanzu apps workload get cook-workload